Checklist for selling a house

 When preparing to sell your house, review your insurance policy to understand what it covers and excludes when you're not living in your home before it sells.
 Until closing, when the new owners take possession, any damage that occurs is your responsibility.
 Ensure that you don't cancel your homeowners insurance when you're selling your house.

 Once you've followed our home sellers checklist and found a buyer for your home, you'll have some exciting next steps ahead.
-Whether you are buying a new house or weighing your options between building a house or buying an existing home, check out more home selling tips.
+Check out more home selling tips.

 Quote homeowners insurance online or call for advice